 Make family time a fun learning opportunity.
 Building a robot, coding and playing games is ideal for a typically lazy Saturday.
 Engage in a friendly rivalry between parents and children or guys and girls and see how excited your kids will become.
 Bond over this unique activity instead of going to the beach or park yet again.

-Enrol them in a short robotics session
+Enrol them in a robotics camp

 Get them started with a programming app or website